 - Group net result.

 We have maintained the item “Operating result” (sometimes defined in US/UK accounting literature as Adjusted EBIT) as Sogefi's management and Board of Directors think that it is meaningful to retain an “intermediate” result that represents the profitability generated by core business activities (i.e. the activities more closely related to the manufacturing and sales side of the business).
-Conceptually, this is not the same as EBIT (literally “Earnings before interest and tax”), which is usually stated net of restructuring costs, indirect taxes and other expenses that do not form part of normal business operations, or that are in any case non-recurring.
+Conceptually, this is not the same as EBIT (literally earnings before interest and tax), which is usually stated net of restructuring costs, non-current assets write-offs, indirect taxes and other expenses that do not form part of normal business operations, or that are in any case non-recurring.

-In other words, by way of example, the “Operating result” (in the meaning used by the Group) is not affected by non-recurring expenses and income (such as Restructuring costs, voluntary redundancy incentives, gains or losses on disposals) or by charges or income that are not related to normal business operations, such as tax charges that are the result of different fiscal policies that the various countries adopt for common budgetary purposes by applying a variable mix of direct and indirect taxes (determined mainly according to financial or economic parameters) depending on their own socio-economic characteristics (for example, Italy's Municipal Real Estate Tax or the Cotisation Economique Territoriale in France).
+In other words, by way of example, the “Operating result” (in the meaning adopted by the Group) is not affected by non-recurring expenses and income (such as restructuring costs, voluntary redundancy incentives, gains or losses on disposals, non-current assets write-offs) or by charges or income that are not strictly related to typical business operations, such as tax charges that are the result of different fiscal policies that the various countries adopt for common budgetary purposes by applying a variable mix of direct and indirect taxes (determined mainly according to financial or economic parameters) depending on their own socio-economic characteristics (for example, Italy's Municipal Real Estate Tax or the Cotisation Economique Territoriale in France).
 Similarly, the “Operating result” does not include exchange gains and losses as they are considered more a part of foreign exchange management.

 For the sake of more effective disclosure, these types of income and charges are shown separately on the table presented here and, where necessary and significant, the notes to the financial statements give a clear indication as to their nature and amount.